Thomas Lunsford: Royalist during the English Civil War

+Royalist officer

 On 22 December 1641, the king appointed Lunsford as Lieutenant of the Tower of London.
 The next day, the common council of London presented a petition to the House of Commons against his appointment.
-Bowing to pressure, the king removed him from the post on 26 December.
+Bowing to pressure, the king removed Lunsford from the post on 26 December.
 The following day, Lunsford was called before the Commons for examination.
 On leaving the house, he was engaged in a free-for-all in Westminster Hall.
 Roundhead propagandists painted Lunsford with a reputation for sadism, brutality, and cannibalism.
 This episode was seen as contributing to the king's growing unpopularity and ultimate demise.

 The king knighted Lunsford on 28 December and appointed him commander of an unofficial royal guard at the Palace of Whitehall.
 On 4 January 1642, Sir Thomas accompanied the king on his ill-fated attempt to arrest Five Members of the House of Commons.
-On 13 January, he was arrested as a traitor for allegedly joining Lord Digby in a plot to capture the magazine at Kingston upon Thames.
+On 13 January, Lunsford was arrested as a traitor for allegedly joining Lord Digby in a plot to capture the magazine at Kingston upon Thames.
 However, contemporary accounts contradict one another, leaving in doubt whether the plot was real or imagined.
-Regardless, Sir Thomas was released in June, and participated in several military engagements over the next few months.
+Regardless, Lunsford was released in June, and participated in several military engagements over the next few months.
 Captured at the Battle of Edgehill in October 1642, he was charged with treason and imprisoned in Warwick Castle, from which he was released in May 1644.